tonygiang/CLSS/README.md

 Why does [`Enum.Parse`](https://docs.microsoft.com/en-us/dotnet/api/system.enum.parse?view=net-6.0) allow non-Enum value types in its type parameter?

 If you ever felt like these irregularities should not have existed to provide better consistency, CLSS suite offers a solution for you.
-It fills in the gaps left by the Standard Library.
-Its XML comments do the best to resemble ones that ship with classes and methods in the SL.
+It fills in the gaps left by the Base Class Library.
+Its XML comments do the best to resemble ones that ship with classes and methods in the BCL.
 Its implementations try to follow the [.NET reference source](https://referencesource.microsoft.com/) as closely as possible.
-CLSS suite is built to make the SL feel **complete**.
+CLSS suite is built to make the BCL feel **complete**.

 Inkeeping with the intent to feel like a natural part of the language and its Class Library, CLSS will be averse to being revolutionary such as language-ext.
 CLSS packages may lean toward the syntax of functional programming, but will commit to the familiarity of the C# syntax.
 No monad or endofunctor here.
 Just functional programming the way you can still recognize as C#.